httpie/cli/README.rst

       --ugly, -u            Do not prettify the response.
       --print OUTPUT_OPTIONS, -p OUTPUT_OPTIONS
                             String specifying what should the output contain.
-"H" stands for request headers and "B" for request body.
-                            "h" stands for response headers and "b" for response body.
+"H" stands for the request headers and "B" for the request body. "h" stands for the response headers and "b" for response the body.
 Defaults to "hb" which means that the whole response (headers and body) is printed.
-      --verbose, -v         Print the whole request as well as response.
+      --verbose, -v         Print the whole request as well as the response.
                             Shortcut for --print=HBhb.
       --headers, -t         Print only the response headers.
 Shortcut for --print=h.
       --body, -b            Print only the response body.
 Shortcut for --print=b.